HHS/TANF-app/tdrs-backend/scripts/README.md

 ```
 where:
 + -r: run restore script
-+ -f <filename>: defines the fielname for backup file.
++ -f <filename>: defines the filename for backup file.
 If not defines, it defaults to backup.pg

 The utility uses the URI which includes all addresses needed to connect to remote AWS RDS.